GalSim-developers/GalSim-Euclid-Like/README.rst

 Installation
 ==================

-Please view the `Installation Instructions` for details on how to install GalSim-Euclid-Like.
+Please view the `Installation Instructions` (in INSTALL.rst) for details on how to install GalSim-Euclid-Like.

 Downloading relevant data
 ==================